 Learn the secrets behind today's most rapidly growing niche publishers.
 Download a FREE copy of How to Develop a Multiplatform Magazine Business Plan, and discover how large your magazine business could become and how much of an investment will be required to build your business to maturity.

-Creating an online magazine (one type of digital magazine) gives publications more advantages.
-Some of the highlights: a platform to recycle content and a back issue library, more opportunities for native advertising, and interactive features (which users feel a time-worthy experience).
+Creating an online magazine gives publications more advantages than an app you can sell on a newsstand or app store.
+Some of the highlights: creative ways to price and sell, a platform to recycle content and a back issue library, more opportunities for native advertising, and interactive features (which users feel a time-worthy experience).

 If a print publication truly wants to harness the full potential of digital publishing, online magazines are the creme de la creme.
 But it takes work–you have to put together a specific team to run it successfully.
 This team works directly with the print team, not as a neglected side project.